-Short dated gilts and cash balances are managed as part of a portfolio of investment assets and are included as current assets.
+Cash and 'cash-like' securities with high liquidity are managed as part of a portfolio of investment assets and are included as current assets.

 (i) Gains and losses on investments

 Realised gains and losses on investments are calculated as the difference between sale proceeds and opening market value (or purchase cost if acquired in the year).
 Unrealised gains and losses on investments are calculated as the difference between the closing mid-market value at the year end and opening mid-market value (or purchase cost if acquired in the period).